mcespo/scalptrade/content/collections/pages/contact.md

 ---

-## We’re so glad you’ve decide to contact us!
+## We’re so glad you’ve decided to contact us!

-ScalpTrade is a group of driven, dynamic people and we would love to have you join our team.
+{{ business:name }} is a group of driven, dynamic people and we would love to have you join our team.
 Please feel free to call the number above or [email message us](mailto:hr@scalptrade.com).

 Please allow for up to 2 business days before someone can reply to your message.